VertikaJain/decoupled-drupal-react/README.md

     # Sets the Access-Control-Allow-Credentials header.
     supportsCredentials: false
     ```
-5. in case of permission issue, use command `sudo chmod 777 default` to enable it
+5. in case of permission issue, make sure that read/write operations are enabled
 6. open MAMP server and select web server as APACHE and put Name as `localhost`
 7. start MAMP server and open url - http://localhost:8888/ to check if the server is up and running